andrenq/trading/README.md

 ## Quit Start
 ### Prerequisits:
- - Java 8 -
+ - Java 8 - git clone this project and build it as a maven project
- - Postgres Database -
+ - Postgres Database - on the sql_dll folder, you
  - IEX account